-Under the WFEA, an employer may only refuse to hire an applicant based on his conviction record if the circumstances of his crime substantially relate to the circumstances of the particular job he seeks with the employer.
-See, Wis.
-Stat. § 111.335(1)(c)2.
 Generally, the circumstances of an offense can be determined based upon a review of the elements of the crime, but at times it is appropriate to consider the factual details of the specific offense committed.
 Knight, supra (LIRC, 10/11/12).
 Ultimately, "[t]he question is whether the circumstances of the employment provide a greater than usual opportunity for criminal behavior or a particular and significant opportunity for such criminal behavior ...
-The mere possibility that a person could reoffend at the particular job does not create a substantial relationship."
+The mere possibility that a person could re-offend at the particular job does not create a substantial relationship."
 Robertson, supra (LIRC, 10/14/15)(emphasis added).
-The WFEA does not allow a circuit court or employers to speculate in this manner.
+The WFEA does not allow a court or employers to speculate in this manner.
 Id.

 II.
-THE CIRCUIT COURT ERRED IN USING JUNK SCIENCE TO CATEGORIZE MR. PALMER AS INHERENTLY DANGEROUS.
+LIRC AND THE APPEALS COURT PROPERLY DISREGARDED JUNK SCIENCE TO CATEGORIZE PALMER AS INHERENTLY DANGEROUS.

 The circuit court placed Mr. Palmer in the same category as a totally blind man attempting to use "slicing instruments and machines" in a delicatessen.
 (R.App.
 5).
 That type of discrimination, the circuit court reasoned, is allowed under Wisconsin Law because of the risks associated with placing that person into an "environment inherently dangerous to them or others."
 Id.
-Not only is inherently dangerous environment the wrong legal standard, the facts do not support the circuit court's conclusion that Mr. Palmer was as certain to attack a coworker at Cree, as would a blind man cutting his finger on a meat slicer.
+Not only is inherently dangerous environment the wrong legal standard, but the Appeals Court was correct to reject the assumption that Mr. Palmer was as certain to attack a coworker at Cree, as would a blind man cutting his finger on a meat slicer.
+The Appeals court also properly disagreed with the circuit court's citation to myriad character traits indicated by Mr. Palmer's convictions, with no consideration for his rehabilitation.

-The circuit court recited myriad character traits indicated by Mr. Palmer's convictions, with no consideration for his rehabilitation.
-Instead, the circuit court placed its full reliance on the opinion of Darald Hanusa, PhD, erroneously claiming that the testimony was "uncontroverted".
+Cree has adopted repeatedly in its brief, the circuit court's erroneous claim that Darald Hanusa's testimony was "undisputed" and "uncontroverted".
 (R.App.
-7).
-The circuit court latched onto Dr. Hanusa's statement that using violence in an intimate relationship is "related to" using violence in the workplace.
+7; Cree Br. pp. 4, 8, 9,10, 11, 26, 27, 30, 31, 32, 35, 36).
+Like the circuit court, Cree latches onto Dr. Hanusa's statement that using violence in an intimate relationship is "related to" using violence in the workplace.
 Id.
 Yet, Dr. Hanusa could not say how often men convicted of a violent domestic crime will later engage in workplace violence.
 (R.App.
 262:2-25).
-Unfortunately, the circuit court completely ignored Dr. Hanusa's cross-examination during which he admitted that he never interviewed Mr. Palmer, did not conduct an evaluation, did not test him, and did not consider Mr. Palmer's successful post-conviction treatment and rehabilitation.
+Unfortunately, Cree and the circuit court completely ignore Dr. Hanusa's cross-examination during which he admitted that he never interviewed Mr. Palmer, did not conduct an evaluation, did not test him, and did not consider Mr. Palmer's successful post-conviction treatment and rehabilitation.
 (R.App.
 243:12-25; 244:1-23; 248:1-21; 250:4-9).
+Dr. Hanusa's testimony was completely refuted, controverted and invalidated by his own admissions during cross-examination.